Luv4th/Fever/README.md

 - # License

-- This project is licensed under the MIT License.
-See the LICENSE file for more details.
+- This project is unlicensed.